 Central Carolina Hospital Re-Implements Zero Visitor Policy

-No visitors to admitted patients will be allowed until further notice except for the following limited exceptions:
+Until further notice, no visitors will be allowed except for the following limited exceptions:

 Patients at CCH for Outpatient Surgery or the Outpatient Clinic will be able to have one WELL visitor.
 This exception will allow the visitor to be screened alongside the patient prior to entering the clinic and accompany the patient to facilitate care for a procedure, treatment, or same-day surgery.